-In 2016 The Friends of Aztalan State Park will begin soliciting ideas for the design of interpretive displays in the Interpretive Center.
+In 2016 The Friends of Aztalan State Park solicited ideas for the design of interpretive displays in the Interpretive Center.
 The Friends will also be hosting fund raisers to provide funds for the remaining phases of constructing the Interpretive Center.
 See the Events page for dates and places of upcoming fund raisers.

 This is an exciting new milestone for the Friends group.
 Interested parties will be invited to participate in in-person and on-line discussion and survey sessions to help make this project a success.

 Check back often for information on how you can participate in these sessions, and to follow the progress of our efforts to bring this project to fruition.

 June - Sept, 2017

 Free Public Tour every Sunday at 2:00pm weather permitting

 Detailed list of events will be available by May, 2017.